Looking back - January 20, 1965

 - For the first time, helicopters were used for the ceremony and the parade.
 The two helicopters had a Secret Service agent riding with each pilot.
 The agents maintained constant air to ground communications with the ground forces below, alerting them to any questionable activity on the ground.

-- A heavy armor plate was built into the floor of the Presidential reviewing stand to withstand a bomb attack.
+- A heavy armor plate was built into the floor of the presidential limousine in order to withstand a bomb attack.